Pablo1644/Sheeps-and-Wolf/README.md

 Sheep can move <b>only</b> upwards.
 Wolf can go in all directions.

 ## END OF GAME
-After wolf wins/sheep win there is a message who won.
+After wolf wins/sheep win, there is a message who won.
 You are able to play next game.